 For payment we take cash, cheques and most debit/credit cards.
 Our fees increase annually in October.

-It is essential for counsellors and psychotherapists to be able to keep records on clients
+It is essential for counsellors to be able to keep records on clients and their

-Theraputic notes may record background information and key issues
+Counselling notes may record background information and key issues discussed in

 If you are dissatisfied or have any concerns with your counselling or psychotherapy